 The type of testing that should be expected from a test house is not the same that you would get in an anechoic chamber.
 Unlike the anechoic chamber, which eliminates all forms of interference, a test house can accommodate a wide variety of interference that one might expect to find in a real environment.

-What kind of support should you expect at a test house facility?
+What kind of support should you expect?

 At Kyrio, we provide access to our team of wireless experts, who will guide you through test planning, configurations, execution, results and any follow up activities.
 If you experience a problem with your device, our team will help you explore engineering and operational options toward solving your problem.